Solomonic & Eversheds Sutherland

 Selecting the right data and analytics partners followed the same rigorous process, with an extensive and controlled pilot phase, followed by a comprehensive assessment as well as engagement and input from key Eversheds clients.

-“It was client feedback that really helped us recognise just how valuable this was” said Worth, the Solomonic platform stood out, leagues ahead of competitor offerings, described as the “best data available in the market”.
+“It was client feedback that really helped us recognise just how valuable this was” said Worth.
+“The Solomonic platform stood out, leagues ahead of competitor offerings, and was described as the ‘best data available in the market.’”

 Rollout of the Solomonic solution was firm wide and focused initially on the business intelligence applications of the data to the wide-ranging tasks of the Eversheds' team.
-This included data insights to support new business development initiatives, thought leadership content, outcome-based case research as well as due diligence on components of litigation, including judge, barrister, and expert performance.
+This included data insights to support new business development initiatives, thought leadership content, and outcome-based case research, as well as due diligence on components of litigation, including judge, barrister and expert performance.

-The second phase of the rollout focused on the data’s decision support value, most particularly related to advising clients on key questions on prospects, case length and past behaviour of participants.
+The second phase of the rollout focused on the data’s decision support value, most particularly related to advising clients on key questions regarding prospects, case length and past behaviour of participants.

 For the first time, key analytics about a case are combined with other data and intelligence gathered for each dispute, becoming an integral part of the working material available for briefing the client.
 This combined dataset, coupled with leading data analytics, frames many of the crucial decisions that a client must navigate, aiding the direction of advice given by practitioners.